14th November 2018

 In most circumstances, any disagreement between shareholders will be resolved by a vote on the issue in question with the majority deciding the outcome.

 That being said, those with a minority shareholding cannot be abused and enjoy certain protections.
-Simon Arneaud, Commercial Dispute Resolution expert with Lamb Brooks in Hampshire, explains how ‘There are some fundamental restrictions on what actions majority shareholders can take which allow minority shareholders to seek redress when they feel aggrieved at the activities of the majority.’
+Our Dispute Resolution experts at Lamb Brooks in Hampshire, explain how ‘There are some fundamental restrictions on what actions majority shareholders can take which allow minority shareholders to seek redress when they feel aggrieved at the activities of the majority.’

 There are a number of circumstances in which a minority of shareholders may feel aggrieved.
 For example, if a director who is also a majority shareholder acts dishonestly or against the best interests of the business and then ratifies their actions by passing company resolutions.